 While Germany ranks as the 114th easiest country in which to open a new business, its complex employment laws can lead to hefty fines and non-compliance.
-The nation’s strict worker protections — including how to hire, what benefits to offer, and how to stay compliant — can also be challenging to navigate if you’re not well-versed in national regulations.
+The nation’s strict worker protections — including how to recruit and hire, what benefits to offer, and how to stay compliant — can also be challenging to navigate if you’re not well-versed in national regulations.

 How to Hire Employees in Germany

 It is best to negotiate clear terms in an employment contract as you begin the hiring process.
 You are legally required to draft an employment contract that is locally compliant and states information about compensation, benefits, and termination requirements.

 During the interview, only ask questions of legitimate interest, and do not invade your candidate’s right to privacy.
 Many German companies ask for references that include a candidate’s previous work history, job description, years of employment, and more.

 Many previous employers follow a rough code to “grade” past employees.
 The word “average” on a candidate’s references typically means that the person was a non-satisfactory employee, while “good” indicates an average employee and “great” is used to designate a good or outstanding employee.